lesterpjy/re-FACT/README_FINAL.md

 ### Experiment 3

-- src/org_paper/grad_experiment_acro.ipynb - notebook used to generate adversarial samples for authors' task
+- `src/org_paper/grad_experiment_acro.ipynb` - notebook used to generate adversarial samples for authors' task
-- src/adv_sample/sample_generation.ipynb - notebook used to generate adversarial samples for our task
+- `src/adv_sample/sample_generation.ipynb` - notebook used to generate adversarial samples for our task

 ### Experiment 4

-- src/adv_attack/vul_heads_detection.ipynb - notebook for creating results of vulnerable heads using authors' method
+- `src/adv_attack/vul_heads_detection.ipynb` - notebook for creating results of vulnerable heads using authors' method

 ### Experiment 5

--s rc/dataset_generation/circuit_adv_data.ipynb - notebook for creating dataset for bias circuit from adversarial samples
+- `src/dataset_generation/circuit_adv_data.ipynb` - notebook for creating dataset for bias circuit from adversarial samples

-- src/bias_scale_results.ipynb - notebook about results of Experiment 5, scaling down the edges to mitigate the bias
+- `src/bias_scale_results.ipynb` - notebook about results of Experiment 5, scaling down the edges to mitigate the bias

 ### Others

-<<<<<<< HEAD
-- src/plots.ipynb - notebook for additional plots for the paper
+- `src/plots.ipynb` - notebook for additional plots for the paper

 ## Docker reproducibility management